Hurricane Preparedness: What Are The Essential Things To Prepare

 Five Steps for Post-Hurricane Clean-Up

-Use appropriate personal protective equipment to avoid injury from possible exposure to mold and bacteria, including gloves, goggles, rubber boots, and N95 masks.
+To avoid injury from possible exposure to mold and bacteria, wear appropriate personal protective equipment, such as gloves, goggles, rubber boots, and N95 masks.

-By opening all doors and windows whenever you are present.
-Leave as many windows open when you are not present as security concerns allow.
+Please open all doors and windows whenever you are present and leave as many windows open when you are not present as security concerns allow.

 Move out saturated porous materials such as mattresses or upholstered items, especially those with visible fungal growth.
 Tear out flooring, paneling, drywall, insulation, and electrical outlets saturated by floodwater.